Travel and Reimbursements

 - An abstract (not exceeding one page in length) of the paper or presentation to be given;

 - Either a copy of the meeting program showing applicant's name, paper, or presentation topic, and date or a letter from the meeting organizer accepting the paper or presentation and confirming their part in the program.

-To process travel reimbursements, faculty must complete COLA's Travel Reimbursement Request form, then give the printed form and receipts to Kevin Hsu.
-Alternatively, they may submit the form and receipts directly online (assign to group 00018).
+To process travel reimbursements, faculty must complete the COLA Travel Reimbursement Request form, put the form and receipts in a green CBS envelope (available in the cabinet above the outgoing mail trays), and place the envelope in the CBS pickup tray at the front desk.
+Alternatively, they may submit the form and receipts directly online (assign to Group 00001).
 These items will be processed by COLA.

 - Travel reimbursement requests must be submitted no later than 30 days after the last approved travel date.
 An approved TAR prior to travel must be on file.

 - The travel itinerary must be included with the request.

 - A list of items for which receipts are required is available here.

 - All University employees are EXEMPT from Texas State hotel occupancy taxes when traveling for University business.
 The University cannot reimburse any Texas State occupancy taxes unless the hotel refuses to honor the exemption certificate.
 The daily allowable amount for lodging is currently $83 per day on state funds.
 On local funds, the combined actual lodging and meal expenses cannot exceed $220 ($41 for meals) per day.

 - Meals are normally paid by meal allowance (per diem), currently $36 on state funds and $41 on local funds.
 Meal receipts are not required to receive meal allowance.
 Please see the Dean's Office memo for a specific breakdown.

 - The University cannot reimburse a split bill (such as hotel) that does not have the UT Austin payee's name, and will not accept private invoices for split bills - it is up to individual travelers to reconcile any private agreement.

 Expenses that can be reimbursed include, but are not limited to: